bharnats/BellyButton_Biodiversity/README.md

 ---
 ## Plotly.js

-Use Plotly.js to build interactive charts for the dashboard.
+Used Plotly.js to build interactive charts for the dashboard.

-* Use the route `/names` to populate a dropdown select element with the list of sample names.
+* Used the route `/names` to populate a dropdown select element with the list of sample names.

-  * Use `document.querySelector`, `document.createDocumentFragment` and `fragment.appendChild` to populate the create option elements and append them to the dropdown selector.
+  * Used `document.querySelector`, `document.createDocumentFragment` and `fragment.appendChild` to populate the create option elements and append them to the dropdown selector.

-  * Use the following HTML tag for the dropdown selector
+  * Used the following HTML tag for the dropdown selector

   ```html
   <select class="select_width" id="selectSample" onchange="optionChanged(this.value)">
   ```
-  * Create a function called `optionChanged` to handle the change event when a new sample is selected (i.e. fetch data for the newly selected sample).
+  * Created a function called `optionChanged` to handle the changed event when a new sample is selected (i.e. fetch data for the newly selected sample).

   ![dropdown](images/drop_down.PNG)

-  * Create a PIE chart that uses data from the routes `/samples/<sample>` and `/otu` to display the top 10 samples.
+  * Created a PIE chart that uses data from the routes `/samples/<sample>` and `/otu` to display the top 10 samples.

-  * Use the Sample Value as the values for the PIE chart
+  * Used the Sample Value as the values for the PIE chart

-  * Use the OTU ID as the labels for the pie chart
+  * Used the OTU ID as the labels for the pie chart

-  * Use `Plotly.restyle` to update the chart whenever a new sample is selected
+  * Used `Plotly.restyle` to update the chart whenever a new sample is selected

   ![PIE Chart](images/pie.PNG)

-  * Create a Bubble Chart that uses data from the routes `/samples/<sample>` and `/otu` to plot the __Sample Value__ vs the __OTU ID__ for the selected sample.
+  * Created a Bubble Chart that uses data from the routes `/samples/<sample>` and `/otu` to plot the __Sample Value__ vs the __OTU ID__ for the selected sample.

-  * Use the OTU IDs for the x values
+  * Used the OTU IDs for the x values

-  * Use the Sample Values for the y values
+  * Used the Sample Values for the y values

-  * Use the Sample Values for the marker size
+  * Used the Sample Values for the marker size

-  * Use the OTU IDs for the marker colors
+  * Used the OTU IDs for the marker colors

-  * Use the OTU Description Data for the text values
+  * Used the OTU Description Data for the text values

-  * Use `Plotly.restyle` to update the chart whenever a new sample is selected
+  * Used `Plotly.restyle` to update the chart whenever a new sample is selected

   ![Bubble Chart](images/bubble.PNG)

-* Display the sample metadata from the route `/metadata/<sample>`
+* Displayed the sample metadata from the route `/metadata/<sample>`

-  * Display each key/value pair from the metadata JSON object somewhere on the page
+  * Displayed each key/value pair from the metadata JSON object somewhere on the page

-  * Update the metadata for each sample that is selected
+  * Updated the metadata for each sample that is selected